speakeasy-api/taskmaster/README.md

 # Speakeasy Demo Application

 A modern SvelteKit application designed to demonstrate Speakeasy products and features.
-This project showcases best practices for building full-stack web applications with authentication, database integration, and API development.

 ## 🚀 Quick Deploy to Vercel